VividCortex/go-database-sql-tutorial/README.md

 * Failing to use prepared statements can lead to a lot of extra database activity.
 * Nulls cause annoying problems, which may show up only in production.

 There are also a couple of limitations in the `database/sql` package.
-The interface doesn't give you all-encompassing access to what's happening under the hood, for example; you can't control or even inspect the pool of connections.
+The interface doesn't give you all-encompassing access to what's happening under the hood.
+For example, you don't have much control over the pool of connections.

 Another limitation, which can be a surprise, is that you can't pass big unsigned integers as parameters to statements if their high bit is set: